 To be honest, a post on solo travel in Sri Lanka, isn’t a post I thought I’d have to write.
-From what I knew about Sri Lanka it doesn’t have a bad reputation for not being safe for female travellers, especially solo female travellers, not like countries like India, or the Middle East do, however, there were times during my 3 week Sri Lanka backpacking trip that as a female solo traveller, I felt a bit uneasy.
+From what I knew about Sri Lanka it doesn’t have a bad reputation for not being safe for female travellers, especially solo female travel in Sri Lanka, not like countries like India, or the Middle East do, however, there were times during my 3-week backpacking Sri Lanka alone trip that as a solo female traveller, I felt a bit uneasy.

 Now, that doesn’t mean not-safe.
 My initial answer to – ‘is Sri Lanka safe for female travellers’ is YES.
 But there are things to watch out for and I couldn’t not write them down and warn you about them!

 Maybe it’s because mainstream tourism to Sri Lanka is relatively new, I mean, Sri Lanka’s 26-year civil war only ended in 2009.